Serving the cities of Ft. Collins, Wellington, Windsor, Loveland, Greeley, Longmont and surrounding areas.

 What is Vision Therapy?

-Vision therapy is a highly effective non-surgical treatment for many common visual problems such as lazy eye (including
+Vision therapy is a highly effective non-surgical treatment for many common visual problems such as

-amblyopia and/or strabismus), double vision, convergence insufficiency and other visual problems that can cause reading
+lazy eye (including amblyopia and/or strabismus), double vision, convergence insufficiency and other

-and learning difficulties.
-Many patients who have been told their eyes are healthy and they see "20/20" have benefited
+eyes are healthy and they see "20/20" have benefited from vision therapy.

 Who benefits from Vision Therapy?